 Mine Safety Health Administration

-Bingham Greenebaum Doll LLP offers a team of experienced attorneys uniquely suited to assist its clients in this highly visible and perilous area of law.
+Bingham Greenebaum Doll offers a team of experienced attorneys uniquely suited to assist its clients in this highly visible and perilous area of law.
 Headed by a former mining engineer and underground coal miner, the team is ready to assist with administrative and criminal investigations as well as defense of enforcement actions.
 We work with our clients proactively, consulting on MSHA regulation compliance and critical training.

 Disposal of Coal Slurry and Combustion Waste

 Disposal of coal mining and processing waste is an area of increasing concern to coal operators and one in which the risks inherent in the coal operator’s decisions are great.
-Bingham Greenebaum Doll LLP advises its mining clients as to their rights and responsibilities with regard to the disposal of coal slurry and coal combustion waste, whether it be in on-site surface impoundment facilities, off-site disposal facilities, or by underground disposal into mine voids.
+Bingham Greenebaum Doll advises its mining clients as to their rights and responsibilities with regard to the disposal of coal slurry and coal combustion waste, whether it be in on-site surface impoundment facilities, off-site disposal facilities or by underground disposal into mine voids.